Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Photo credit: ©iStock.com/Kajdi Szabolcs

 If you’re searching for a great place to retire, Nevada may be a safe bet.
 It has an arid climate that receives 220 to 300 days of sunshine per year, depending on where in the state you live.
 Recreational opportunities in the Silver State abound.
-It has the most casinos of any U.S. state and many golf courses.
+It has the most casinos of any U.S. state and more than 130 golf courses.

 Nevada also has some of the lowest retirement taxes of any U.S. state.
-It has no state income tax, which means that all retirement income is tax-free at the state level.
-It also has relatively low property taxes, while the state sales tax is average.
+It has no state income tax, which means that all retirement income is tax-free (at the state level).
+It also has relatively low property taxes, while the state sales tax is somewhat higher than average.

 Is Nevada tax-friendly for retirees?

-Nevada is extremely tax-friendly for retirees.
+Yes, Nevada is very tax-friendly for retirees.
 Since Nevada does not have a state income tax, any income you receive during retirement will not be taxed at the state level.
-This includes income from both Social Security and retirement accounts.
+This includes income from Social Security and income from retirement accounts.

-Additionally, the average effective property tax rate in Nevada is just 0.50%.
-The average total sales tax rate is 7.96% with the state sales tax rate being 4.6%.
-That is higher than the national average, but it is the only relevant tax that is higher in Nevada than in most of the rest of the country.
+Additionally, the average effective property tax rate in Nevada is just 0.77%.
+The average total sales tax rate is 7.98%.
+That is higher than the national average but it is the only retirement tax that is higher in Nevada than in the rest of the country.
 Nevada has no estate or inheritance tax.

 Is Social Security taxable in Nevada?